RyanM-Arista/ATD-AVD-Dual-DC/DEMO.md

 ![](./images/Programmability_IDE.png)

 Using PWD command, check and make sure that you are inside the proper directory.
-If not, type "cd labfiles/AristaValidatedDesigns" to get into the proper directory.
+If not, type "cd labfiles/AristaValidatedDesigns" to get into the correct directory.

 ### Step 4: